Daniel Derksen

 Health Sciences Innovation Building (HSIB) Room 976

-Daniel Derksen, MD is the University of Arizona Health Sciences Associate Vice President for Health Equity, Outreach & Interprofessional Activities.
-He is a tenured Professor of Public Health in the Mel and Enid Zuckerman College of Public Health with joint appointments in the College of Medicine and the College of Nursing.
-His current service, education and research activities include informing legislative, regulatory and program policy to improve access to health care and health insurance coverage; narrowing health disparities; developing, implementing and evaluating interprofessional service-learning sites; and working to assure a well-trained and distributed health workforce to meet the health needs of all Arizonans.
+Daniel Derksen, MD is the University of Arizona (U of A) Health Sciences Associate Vice President for Health Equity, Outreach & Interprofessional Activities.
+He is a Professor in the UArizona Mel & Enid Zuckerman College of Public Health with joint appointments in the College of Medicine Tucson (COM-T) and College of Nursing.

 Dr. Derksen completed a Robert Wood Johnson Health Policy Fellowship in 2007-08 with U.S. Senator Jeff Bingaman (NM).
-He researched and drafted provisions to improve the supply and distribution of the nation’s health workforce included in Title V of the Affordable Care Act (ACA) including Teaching Health Centers.
+He researched and drafted provisions to improve the supply and distribution of the nation’s health workforce later enacted in the 2010 Affordable Care Act, including Teaching Health Centers.
+Working for Governor Martinez in 2011-12 as Director, NM Office of Health Reform, he established their health insurance exchange, Be Well New Mexico.